drewschield/male-biased_mutation_crotalus/README.md

 Note that you may need to adjust the organization of your environment (e.g., script locations) to suite your workflow.

+__*If you want to go straight to mutation rate ratio calculations, skip ahead to the 'Analysis in R' section and go nuts!*__

 ## Contents

 * Read filtering (update will link to raw reads)